-You can purchase your replacement part through our parts store.
 After choosing the right replacement, mount the new control in the furnace.
 Then, reconnect the wires ensuring they are in the proper location.

 Complete your limit control replacement by turning the power back on to the furnace.
 Run the furnace through a complete heating cycle to verify proper operation.
 You should check to make sure the furnace has proper air flow.

 This can be performed by measuring the outlet temperature and the return air temperature.
 Compare the difference between the two readings with the recommended temperature rise.

 The recommended temperature rise is usually on the label plate inside the furnace.
 Also you should ensure that the supply temperature is below the maximum listed on the label.

 f the readings are outside the recommended temperatures, you should check the blower motor operation, filter, and duct system for obstructions.